 The best possible take on the book is that Melville desired to give the reader a similiar obsession about the white whale to the one Ahab has.
 The longer the book went on, the stronger the sense of craving, and then obsession, I had for the core narrative to continue.
 As Ahab hunts the whale, so does the reader hunt the story of Ahab and the whale in the book.
 A minority of the non-narrative chapters are exceptional essays (The Hyena (49), The Monkey Rope (72), Fast-Fish & Loose Fish, and the chapter on the concept of white) that I marked well and might reread.
 A dozen or so passages in the book, often about Ahab or philosophy, are exceptional.
 But for a book of this length I had a fairly low number of passages marked to return to and reread.

 My edition (Wordsworth 2001) included a 15 page introduction by David Herd that bordered on worship.
-Thankfully I read it after I finished the book, as it would have ruined the reading.
+Thankfully I read it after I finished the book, as it would have ruined the reading (as introductions of classics often do).
 He grants every possible benefit of the doubt to Melville, often without much real evidence of Melville’s intentions.
 Apparently Melville had reservations, stating “It will be a strange sort of book, tho’, I fear; blubber is blubber you know; tho’ you might get oil out of it, the poetry runs as hard as sap from a frozen maple tree”.

 And I’m compelled to say for no particular reason, Melville’s Bartleyby the Scribner remains one of my favorite short stories.
 It’s quite the opposite reading experience from reading Moby Dick.